carlosbonilla2605/algorithmic-investment-framework/SETUP_GUIDE.md

 # 🚀 Algorithmic Investment Framework - Complete Setup Guide

+Last updated: 2025-08-10

-This guide will walk you through setting up the Algorithmic Investment Decision Framework from scratch.
+This guide will walk you through setting up the Algorithmic Investment Framework from scratch.

 ## 📋 Prerequisites